stoeps13/connections-doc/source/admin/secure/t_setup_standalone_ldap.md

     8. Click **OK** and then click **Save**.

+    !!! note
-    **Note:** If there is only one user, you might not be allowed to remove the user.
+    If there is only one user, you might not be allowed to remove the user.
 In that case, add the new user first and then remove the original user.

 8. Synchronize the nodes and then restart the servers: